gem/oq-engine/doc/adv-manual/general.rst

-In this example, the GMPE ``ToroEtAl2002SHARE`` does not require site parameters, so calling ``ctx.vs30`` will raise an ``AttributeError`` but in general the contexts contains also arrays of site parameters.
+In this example, the GMPE ``ToroEtAl2002SHARE`` does not require site parameters, so calling ``ctx.vs30`` will raise an ``AttributeError`` but in general the contexts contain also arrays of site parameters.
 There is also an array of indices telling which are the sites affected by the rupture associated to the context: